AnnaWilliford/SWC_Fall2019_test/Lesson3_Git_GitHub.md

 ```
 #on your local machine
 $ git remote add origin URL
+#in my case:
+#$ git remote add origin git@github.com:AnnaWilliford/SCW.git
 ```
 The name origin is a local nickname for your remote repository.
 We could use something else if we wanted to, but origin is by far the most common choice.

-Once the nickname origin is set up, this command will push the changes from our local repository to the repository on GitHub:
+Once the nickname origin is set up, `git push` command will push the changes from our local repository to the repository on GitHub:
 ```
 $ git push -u origin master
 ```
 This is it!
-You just made your local '' repository available on Github to everyone.
+You just made your local 'SCW' repository available on Github to everyone.
 You are now in position to share your work and collaborate with others.
 How cool is this?

 ---